 Think and talk about positive, non-coronavirus related topics

 Whilst awareness is crucial, an obsessive focus is not healthy.
-The COVID-19 pandemic has likely brought radical changes to your way of life, but life as a whole is made up of much more than the coronavirus.
+Covid-19 has brought radical changes to your way of life, but life as a whole is made up of much more than the pandemic.
 Consciously thinking of the other things in our lives which are important to us can help lift our moods.
 Maintaining a sense of light-heartedness, optimism and, where appropriate, humour will help you stay mentally strong.

 Focus on an internal locus of control